godwinmurithi/GeoPandas-Spatial-data-Data-Handling-and-Visualization/README.md

 ---

-**GeoPandas Blog Series**
+**GeoPandas Tutorial Series**

 Welcome to the GitHub repository for my two-part blog series on GeoPandas, a powerful Python library for geospatial data analysis!
 This repository contains all the code, datasets, and resources you need to follow along with the blog posts.
+The Guides can be found here https://medium.com/python-in-plain-english/geopandas-tutorial-geospatial-data-handling-and-visualization-0f02e9b23993

-### Blog Series Overview:
+### Overview:

 **Part 1: Introduction to GeoPandas**
 In this introductory post, I cover the basics of GeoPandas, explaining how it leverages the capabilities of pandas and shapely packages for efficient geospatial data handling.
 Topics include setting up GeoPandas, loading spatial datasets, and basic spatial operations, and map plotting.